jtsdev2023/udemy-complete-2023-web-dev-bootcamp/notes/notes.md

 - More CSS Box Model (Source: [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_box_model))
     - The CSS box model defines the rectangular boxes, including their padding and margin, that are generated for elements and laid out according to the [visual formatting model](https://developer.mozilla.org/en-US/docs/Web/CSS/Visual_formatting_model).
     - Box model overview
         - A box in CSS consists of a content area, which is where any text, images, or other HTML elements are displayed.
 This is optionally surrounded by padding, a border, and a margin, on one or more sides.
-The box model describes how these elements work together to create a box and displayed by CSS. `<continue>`...
+The box model describes how these elements work together to create a box and displayed by CSS.

 <hr/>